awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------
 #### [ AWS CLI ]

    1. Update your Amazon EKS cluster with the following AWS CLI command\.
-Replace the *`example-values`* with your own\.
+Replace the *`example values`* with your own\.

       ```
       aws eks update-cluster-version \